Story Splitting Is a Competitive Advantage

 Anchor in the User Flow

-You're probably working with a prioritized user flow, defined outcomes, and maybe even mockups.
-Now it's about mapping that flow across three stages:
+Start with the experience, not the features.
+You've got a user flow, defined outcomes, maybe mockups.
+Map that flow across three stages:

 Beginning